 The School of Career Development and Continuing Education offers part-time studies in hundreds of courses, certificate and diploma programs, and post-graduate programs in a wide variety of career and personal interest subject areas.

-Durham College shares integrated facilities and services at its Oshawa Campus with Ontario’s newest university, the University of Ontario Institute of Technology.
+Durham College shares integrated facilities and services at its Oshawa Campus with Ontario Tech University.

 At Durham College, we offer the best of both worlds when it comes to residence - all the comforts of home in a unique campus community experience.
 Our residences at both the Oshawa and Whitby campuses provide a guaranteed spot for first-year students if you meet the deadlines for accepting your offer of admission and applying to residence.
 Note: Students enrolled in January or May-start programs may apply to residence and be approved based on room availability.
 To learn more and apply to residence, visit Durham College Residence.